Inclusive language: Disability

-When creating inclusive content, it’s important to consider the way we write about disability and neurodiversity.
-The language people use when talking about disability and neurodiversity can be patronizing or dismissive of people’s lived experiences.
-Using certain words may also unintentionally minimize or ignore the realities of disability and neurodiversity.
+When creating inclusive content, it’s important to consider the way we write about disability.
+The language people use when talking about disability can be patronizing or dismissive of people’s lived experiences.
+Using certain words may also unintentionally minimize or ignore the realities of disability.
 It’s more inclusive if we talk about these topics in a way that’s considerate and factual.
-In this article, we’ll give you some tips on using inclusive language concerning disability and neurodiversity.
+In this article, we’ll give you some tips on using inclusive language concerning disability.

 Note: The inclusive language analysis is opt-in